Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

     * <a href="https://ebay.com/">E-Bay</a>
     * <a href="https://walmart.com/">Walmart</a>
     * <a href="https://www.etsy.com/">Etsy</a>
+* The information for the blogs was sourced from:
+    * <a href="https://info.thinkfun.com/stem-education?src=HPicon">Think Fun</a>

 ## Media
-The hero image on the home pages was sourced from:
+The hero image on the home pages and images for the blogs were sourced from:
 * <a href="https://pixabay.com/">Pixabay</a>

 ## Acknowledgements